Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

 Nighttime: Standard daytime absorbency is not sufficient for 10 to 12 hours of overnight wear.
 The most reliable solutions are double-stuffed pocket diapers (microfibre topped with hemp insert) or fitted diapers with a wool cover.
 Wool covers are naturally water-resistant without a waterproof chemical coating — they breathe well, compress without leaking, and can be air-dried between uses rather than washed daily.
 Lanolise wool covers every 4 to 6 weeks to maintain water resistance.

 Daycare: All-in-one diapers are the most compatible with daycare environments — no instruction needed, used and stored exactly like disposables.
 Provide a clearly labelled wet bag for soiled diapers.
-Speak with your provider before the first day; many daycare centres are familiar with cloth diapers and accommodate them without difficulty once they understand the routine.
-Some centres require a written care plan — a simple one-page instruction sheet with the diaper type, how to fasten, and where the wet bag goes covers everything needed.
+Speak with your provider before the first day; many daycare centres accommodate cloth once they understand the routine.
+A simple one-page instruction sheet with the diaper type, how to fasten, and where the wet bag goes covers everything needed.

 Fitting Cloth Into Your Breastfeeding Routine